Lukey372/SolanaAnalyticsTools/README.md

 Administrator

 Commands:
-/checkcreator (link to lmnft collection) - Returns the creator of a LaunchMyNft Collection, this command exists to stop people from shilling their own mints in dao chats. \n
+/checkcreator (link to lmnft collection) - Returns the creator of a LaunchMyNft Collection, this command exists to stop people from shilling their own mints in dao chats. <br />
-/tps - Returns the current Solana TPS \n
+/tps - Returns the current Solana TPS <br />
-/lmnft (link to lmnft collection) - Scrapes relevant information about a LaunchMyNft Collection. \n /start_raffle_watch - Starts the FFF raffle watch and begins sending embeds to the webhook. \n /pumpwatch5m - Starts 5m pumpwatch \n
+/lmnft (link to lmnft collection) - Scrapes relevant information about a LaunchMyNft Collection. <br />
+/start_raffle_watch - Starts the FFF raffle watch and begins sending embeds to the webhook. <br />
+/pumpwatch5m - Starts 5m pumpwatch <br />
-/pumpwatch10m - Starts 10m pumpwatch \n
+/pumpwatch10m - Starts 10m pumpwatch <br />
-/dailysol (bearer) - Scrapes daily mints from SOLDecoder \n
+/dailysol (bearer) - Scrapes daily mints from SOLDecoder

 LaunchMyNFT New Collections Scraper:
 You can just replace the webhook on line 60, then run it via cmd.
 Fair warning this is a bit of a spammy feature, it sends a ton of embeds to the given channel.